 Babies with easy temperaments are those who sleep and eat with regularity.

-They’re generally in a good mood, and don’t seem to be bothered by anything that’s happening around them.
+They’re generally in a good mood and don’t seem to be bothered by anything that’s happening around them.
 They adapt to new situations and people with ease.

 Babies With Difficult Temperament

 Babies with a difficult temperament give parents sleepless nights, especially during the first months of life.
-They cry a lot, and have a harder time adjusting to routines.
+They cry a lot and have a harder time adjusting to routines.

-This group represents about 10 percent of babies (7).
+This group represents about 10% of babies.

 Slow to Warm-Up